-Help Wanted: Kate Middleton Is ISO A New Private Secretary
+Help Wanted: Kate Middleton Is In Search Of A New Private Secretary

 A post shared by Princess Of The United Kingdom (@princesskateroyals) on

-Another important quality for Princess Kate’s Private Secretary?
+Another important quality for Princess Kate’s private secretary?
 Discretion.
 There is no doubt that Rebecca Deacon knows all sorts of things about Kate Middleton, Prince William, and Prince Harry, as well as Prince George and Princess Charlotte.
+And anyone applying for the position of private secretary should also know that this isn’t a nine to five kind of job, as being the right hand gal for the Duchess of Cambridge is nearly a 24/7 gig.

-Would you want to be Princess Kate’s Private Secretary?
+Would you want to be Princess Kate’s private secretary?
 What do you think would be the best part of the job?

 [Featured Image by Jeremy Selwyn/Getty Images]